paviro/MMM-FRITZ-Box-Callmonitor/README.md

 		</tr>
 		<tr>
 			<td><code>minimumCallLength</code></td>
-			<td>VCF</td>
+			<td>any</td>
 			<td>There is no real way to tell whether a call was missed or not because voice mails count as connected calls.
 You can however change the time a call has to be for it to be considered not missed.
-You should probably use a value as long as your voice mail.
-Note: this is not needed if you are using the API access. <br>Default <code>0</code> means any call gets added to the history.<br>
+You should probably use a value as long as your voice mail. <br>Default <code>0</code> means any call gets added to the history.<br> If you enter a time larger than `0`, any call that is longer than that time, is not added to the list.<br>
 				<br><b>Possible values:</b> <code>time</code> in <code>seconds</code>
 				<br><b>Default value:</b> <code>0</code>
 			</td>